 PBI's work rests on two interconnected pillars

-The Central Theme: "We all have the right to feel safe",
+"We all have the right to feel safe"

 “We all have the right to feel safe all the time” underpins every aspect of Universal Protective Behaviours training.
 It affirms that safety isn’t a privilege for certain situations or individuals, and is in fact a constant, non‑negotiable right.
 This theme helps participants recognise when they feel safe and when they don’t, to identify internal warning signs, and to decide which type of support might be needed.